 Writing Tips You Can Ignore

 Not all the writing tips you hear or read about are good for your writing.
-Stephanie Hoogstad gives you some advice on which are good to Ignore.
+Editor and writer Stephanie Hoogstad gives you some advice on which are good to Ignore.

 So many writers like to give advice about writing—myself included.
 After a while, all the advice seems to run together because a lot of it is the same.
 And you know what?
 Not all of it works!
 So, I started to wonder: what are the most common writing tips that I can break in my writing?
 You’d be surprised at how many of the “golden” writing tips you can ignore, but here are three of the most common that you can break to improve your writing: